whomble/Aluminium_CNC/README.md

 The design is based on 45*45mm aluminium extrusions that i've recovered from the waste disposal.
 It is powered by 4 Nema 17 stepper motors from my previous CNC and an arduino cnc shield V3.

+Depending of your supplys the total cost can varry from **300 to 450€** considering you have all the required tools

 # Part list